5 Common Misconceptions about Treating Sprained Ankles

 #2 Compressing the Ankle Tightly

-Compressing your ankle after suffering a sprain can help you recover, but you need to ensure you are doing it correctly.
+Compressing your ankle after a sprain can help you recover, but you must ensure you are doing it correctly.

 person wrapping sprained ankle while outdoors